Soontao/presentations/src/node/cap-training/session-2.md

 }

 const f = async () => {
-  await sleep(1000)
+  await 1 // you can await any object await sleep(1000)
   // do something after 1 seconds the function called }

 f() // it will return a Promise
 ```

 ---